TheShadowEevee/Sharpii-NetCore/Sharpii/README.txt

   Also note that When Downloading single contents, it will only save the decrypted file.

  WAD Editing:
 /------------------>
   When changing the type of WAD (using the -type argument) some of the types may not work, as they have not all been tested.
 Here is a list of what the different types are:
             - Channel: Regular channel WAD, nothing special
             - DLC: WAD for game DLC (downloaded game content)
             - GameChannel: Channels such as the Wii Fit or Mario Kart channels
             - HiddenChannels: A hidden channel, it wont show up on the Wii Menu
             - SystemChannels: Channels such as the Mii or Shopping channels
             - SystemTitles: Stuff like the System Menu and boot2 (but not IOSs)

   For more details see http://wiibrew.org/wiki/Title_database

+ SendDol:
+/------------------>
+  When using Sharpii's SendDol function, please note that any arguments placed after the '-dol file' argument will be sent as dol arguments.

+  Also note that for compression to actually work, 'zlib1.dll' must be placed in the same directory as Sharpii.
+This file is not included, but it can easily be found online.
+If you are sending a zip file instead of a dol, it wont be compressed at all, no matter what.

 /----SOURCE